alealegg/CS4641/index.md

 ![Kmeans plot](https://user-images.githubusercontent.com/74310974/128102697-7046c8b1-056f-4860-bfac-47304ba74029.JPG)

 In the above image, the blue segment of the visual is clearly more densely populated with data.
+White points indicate images with ground-truth "tumor" labels, while black points represent those images with ground-truth "healthy" labels.
 Since our current cleaned data is mainly made up of cancerous scans, it is possible that the model may have had a slight bias during clustering analysis.
 615 of the 1598 "cleaned" images (38%) are of non-cancerous (healthy) scans.

 ### Clustering with DBSCAN
 We also performed a preliminary application of the DBSCAN algorithm to see if we could gain more insight on our results.